issssse/futf-whitelist-webapp/docs/guide/admin-operations.md

 ## 4. Managing servers

-The Servers tab provides a sortable list of all configured realms (`server/servers.json`).
+The Servers tab provides a sortable list of all configured realms (Prisma `ServerConfig`).
 Typical workflows:

 - **Verify metadata** – Confirm IP/port, access level (`student` vs `public`), rule list, and contact email.
 - **Edit server info** – Use the edit drawer to update descriptions or rule text.
-All changes are persisted to `servers.json` and are immediately reflected in player views.
+All changes are persisted via Prisma and are immediately reflected in player views.
 - **Check connection status** – Each server card surfaces the last successful ping.
 If status returns `pending`, run `minecraft-server-util` checks from the backend server.
 - **Appeal policy** – Keep `appealPolicy` accurate (`students`, `never`) so the frontend routes appeals correctly.